 - Make your experience an object of study.
 You’re an explorer into the deep end of life that many won’t venture to.
 This pain could be useful to others in the future as a result.
 Also, understanding the biology of my brain and being has helped me come to grips with how I can somehow wait out how I feel.
 I recommend seeking out Andrew Solomon’s work as he approaches it an incredibly human and raw way (book, TED talk).

 - Find the freedom in the alternative.
 There’s freedom in not being attached to life that, if captured, can be powerful in creating a life that you do feel more attached to.
 If I don’t care what happens, why not go to that party and see who I connect with?
 If I don’t care what happens, why not try that new hobby?
+If death is welcomed, what else can be?
 This is tricky to explain so if it doesn’t resonate, don’t worry.

 - Push through to the other side.
 The earth will take me no matter what.
 This thought hit me mid-pandemic and mid-Winter as I was slogging through my days.
 For some reason, it neutralized my thoughts almost instantly: I don’t need to worry about this.
 The earth will take me eventually.